 The mission of LITCs are to ensure the fairness and integrity of the tax system for taxpayers who are low income or speak English as a second language by:

 - Providing pro bono representation on their behalf in tax disputes with the IRS;

 - Educating them about their rights and responsibilities as taxpayers; and

 - Identifying and advocating for issues that impact these taxpayers.

 LITC grants come from appropriated funds.
 The clinics, their employees and their volunteers operate independently from the IRS.
 Examples of qualifying organizations include:

 - Clinical programs at accredited law, business or accounting schools whose students represent low income taxpayers in tax disputes with the IRS; and

-- Organizations exempt from tax under Internal Revenue Code Section 501(a) that provide representation to low income taxpayers in tax disputes with the IRS and may also make referrals to qualified volunteers to provide representation.
+- Organizations exempt from tax under IRC Section 501(a) whose employees and volunteers represent or refer for representation low income taxpayers in tax disputes with the IRS.

 The IRS is authorized to award a multi-year grant not to exceed three years.
-For an organization not currently receiving a grant for 2018, an organization that received a single-year grant for 2018 or an organization whose multi-year grant ends in 2018, the organization must submit a full grant application electronically at www.grants.gov.
-For an organization currently receiving a grant for 2018 that is requesting funding for the second or third year of a multi-year grant, the organization must submit the non-competing continuation request electronically at www.grantsolutions.gov.
-All organizations must use the funding number of TREAS-GRANTS-052019-001, and applications and funding requests must be submitted by 11:59 p.m.
-EDT on June 27, 2018.
+For an organization not currently receiving a grant for 2019, an organization that received a single-year grant for 2019, or an organization whose multi-year grant ends in 2019, the organization must submit a full grant application electronically.
+For an organization currently receiving a grant for 2019 that is requesting funding for the second or third year of a multi-year grant, the organization must submit a request for continued funding electronically.
+All organizations must use the funding number of TREAS-GRANTS-052020-001, and applications and funding requests must be submitted by 11:59 p.m.
+EDT on June 17, 2019.